|

 get to the front door and a washer-dryer on the main floor and not in

+the basement.
 When I think about mortality, whether my demise will be at the age of

 75 like the death of my friend Mary’s mother or at the age of 91 like my